Intimacy

 See a Urologist

-If you're over 40 and morning erections have completely disappeared, or if lifestyle improvements don't help, visit a urologist.
+If you are over 40 and morning erections have completely disappeared, or if lifestyle improvements do not help, visit a urologist.
 Blood tests (testosterone, blood sugar, lipids) and vascular function assessment will determine the appropriate treatment plan.
+Many men hesitate to visit, but ED consultations are extremely common in urology practice and there is no reason to feel embarrassed.

 Talking to Your Partner

-You don't need to carry this concern alone.
-Saying "I've noticed some physical changes that concern me" prevents your partner from worrying that they're the cause.
+You do not need to carry this concern alone.
+Saying "I have noticed some physical changes that concern me" prevents your partner from worrying that they are the cause.
 Approaching it together as a health matter deepens trust.
-(Books on partner communication are also helpful)
+Books on partner communication are also helpful

 Share this article